 The Town is currently planning an expansion of the Marina Operations Building, currently housed in the Lund House.
 Other facilities include the restroom building, the grill, the boat maintenance facility and the trail head restrooms, along with several small ticketing kiosks and storage sheds.
-Current and prior assessments indicate that the operations building is undersized and obsolete, and should be updated to accommodate the services that are provided by the Town's marina staff and vendors.
+Current and prior assessments indicate that the operations utilizes an adjustable steel cable winch system attached building is undersized and obsolete, and should be updated to accommodate the services that are provided anchorage to be adjusted to accommodate a wide by the Town's marina staff and vendors